PRESSKIT DE MEELFABRIEK

 MEDIA

-Here you’ll find our social media channels and a selection of publications by external media.
+Here you’ll find our social media.

 PEOPLE

-Piet Oudolf is widely regarded as the most renowned Dutch landscape architect.
-His internationally acclaimed gardens and parks include New York’s High Line and Chicago’s Millennium Park.
-Working from his home base in Hummelo, Gelderland, with his wife Anja, Oudolf is a leading figure in The Dutch Wave, a movement in landscape architecture inspired by natural plant communities, art, and the passage of time through the seasons.
+Piet Oudolf is widely regarded as the Netherlands’ most renowned landscape designer.
+His gardens and parks enjoy international acclaim, including celebrated projects such as the High Line in New York and Millennium Park in Chicago.
+He lives and works in Hummelo, in the province of Gelderland, together with his wife Anja.
+Oudolf is a leading representative of The Dutch Wave, a movement in landscape design inspired by natural plant communities, art and the passage of time through the seasons.
+He has received numerous honours, including the Prince Bernhard Culture Fund Award and the Maaskant Prize and was appointed Officer in the Order of Orange-Nassau.
+In his distinctive style, Oudolf designed De Meelfabriek Tuin.

 What were the original purposes of the buildings on De Meelfabriek site?